guyellis/plant-image-lambda/docs/data-flow.md

 - **Send to**: This is a dropdown of Amazon services that are able to receive S3 Events.
 - **Lambda**: The name of the Lambda function that should be called with this event.
 A dropdown of Lambda functions that I've added to my AWS Account.

+## Image Processing

+The image processing is done by the Lambda Function, this repository.

+The [waterfall events in the outer.js](https://github.com/guyellis/plant-image-lambda/blob/8f64b2b14dbe03f72e3fd16f8063af4de575b8e9/src/outer.js#L24-L30) file step through each part of the process:

+- extractFromEvent
+  - Gets the data from the infrastructure that spins up the Lambda Function.
+- getImageFromS3
+  - Download the image from S3 into a buffer
+- convertToJpg
+  - If the image is not a jpeg then convert it to a jpeg.
+- fixExif
+  - If the image has been rotated by another editor this will fix the metadata associated with that rotation.
+- getImageSize
+  - Calculates the size of the image
+- innerPipeline
+  - For each target width that's been calculated we:
+  - Create an image with that width and then
+  - upload that image to a bucket on S3

+## Update Server

+This is the last step in the Lambda function after the images have been written to S3.

+- httpPost
+  - Do a PUT to the Plaaant server with the sizes of the images that have been created and saved.

+## Server Images Update

+As its final step the Lambda function does a PUT to [`api/image-complete`](https://github.com/guyellis/plant/blob/5c404354cc38feb57deb2f21efc54ff5d2ec71df/lib/routes/api-note.js#L253) with details of the images updated.

+This simply updates the database with the images and their sizes available for a given note.